To make a complaint about Invasive Non-Native Plants use this online form

 Such plants can cause problems by posing a risk to our native biodiversity, by posing a risk to health or by causing structural damage to property.

-Environmental protection services can investigate areas where invasive non-native plants have become established although a remedy can only be sought in very specific circumstances as the appropriate legislation (Anti-Social Behaviour, Crime and Policing Act 2014) is concerned with the behaviour of the landowner rather than the presence of the plant.
+The Council can investigate areas where invasive non-native plants have become established although a remedy can only be sought in very specific circumstances as the appropriate legislation (Anti-Social Behaviour (Crime and Policing) Act 2014) is concerned with the behaviour of the landowner rather than the presence of the plant.

 In order for environmental protection services to consider taking action the following criteria must be met.
 The landowner's behaviour has to:-

 - Have a detrimental effect on the quality of life of those in the locality.